 I have also been a Feng Shui practitioner and designer for 20 years and have regularly given lectures on how to make your home your sanctuary in Canada and in Bermuda.
 I have also studied the work of John Zeisel concerning the effects of Neuroscience & design on people and now use many of these priniciples in my projects.

 My interior design work has been portrayed in the following publications: The Montreal Gazette, The National Post, The Suburban, Wall to Wall Magazine, Montreal Home Magazine, Le Soleil, The Globe and Mail and the “Royal Gazette” in Bermuda.

 I have appeared on the television shows; Citymag, Take One, Salut Beauté, C’est simple comme bonjour, Feng Shui Life and the HGTV show called Buy Me.

-From 2016 – 2018 I created a magazine to be distributed at the annual ball for the breast cancer charity called Pink in the city.
-The organization raised over $100,000 for the breast cancer center at the MUHC in each of those years.
+From 2016 – 2018 I created a magazine for the breast cancer charity called Pink in the city which was distributed at their annual ball .
+Pink in the City raised over $300,000 for the breast cancer center at the MUHC during those three years.
 You may view the magazines here.

-After studying woodworking, felting, textiles and now ceramics, I feel ready to lauch a small line of handmade, eco-conscious products for the home called TraceyM Living.
-This line will be launched in the spring along with my new magazine, which will feature my products as well as the places, food, and things I love.
+In 2020 – After studying woodworking, felting, textiles and now ceramics, I feel ready to lauch a line of handmade, eco-conscious products for the home called TraceyM Living.
+This line will be launched in the spring along with my new Feng Shui magazine, which will feature my products as well as the designs and things I love.
 I look forward to hearing your thoughts.

 “I believe in surrounding yourself with the things you love.
 That way no matter where you are in your home you will find happiness.”